yashwankhede/CCNA_Task/Day_2/Day_2.md

 ### Subnet Analysis Task with Random Class C Subnet Masks

 **Objective:**
-Generate 10 sets of IP addresses with random Class C subnet masks and perform subnet analysis.
-For each IP address, calculate and display the Network ID (NID), Broadcast IP (BIP), and the number of networks that IP belongs to based on its subnet mask.
+For each IP address, calculate and display the Network ID (NID), Broadcast IP (BIP), and the number of network that IP belongs to based on its subnet mask.

 **IP Addresses for Analysis:**